 He holds an undergraduate Business degree from UT Austin, and worked in the Technology practice of Deloitte Consulting.
 He previously founded several start-ups and a non-profit.
 He has a passion for entrepreneurship and using technology to solve social issues and improve the world.

-Kay spent the early part of her career in New York at Morgan Stanley and Jefferies.
-Kay holds a Bachelor of Science in Economics from Duke University and a master’s degree from Stanford’s Graduate School of Business.
+Kay spent the early part of her career at Morgan Stanley and Jefferies in New York.
+Kay holds a Bachelor of Science in Economics from Duke University and a Masters degree from Stanford’s Graduate School of Business.

 Barry Phillips is Chief Commerical Officer at Apptronik where he oversees Sales, Marketing, Business Development, and Customer Success.
 Barry joins Apptronik after being the CMO of Fetch Robotics (acquired by Zebra Technologies), Maxta, Panzura, Egnyte and Wanova (acquired by VMware), where he led Marketing, Sales, and Business Development.